praveenn77/docusaurus-lunr-search/README.md

 By default, this library will only search for headings that are **direct children** of the `.markdown` element.

-If you would like to render content on a swizzled DocItem component, or any other built-in Docusaurus component, and want this library to **index the headings inside those custom elements even if they are not direct children of the `.markdown` element**, then add the attribute `data-search-children` to a parent element of the headings you want to index.
+If you would like to render content inside the `.markdown` element on a swizzled DocItem component, and want this library to **index the headings inside those custom elements even if they are not direct children of the `.markdown` element**, then add the attribute `data-search-children` to a parent element of the headings you want to index.

 The `data-search-children` attribute will cause this library to look for all headings inside that element, including both direct and